XVincentX/vncz/_posts/2017-09-26-fortune500-interview.markdown

 ## The followup

-After a couple of weeks I received an email announcing they didn't want to move further with me.
+After a couple of weeks I received an email announcing **they didn't want** to move further with me.

-I rechecked the things multiple times, I even asked some friends to have a look into the solution to see if I made any stupid mistakes - but nobody pointed out something really valuable.
+I rechecked the things multiple times, I even asked some friends to have a look into the solution to see if I made any stupid mistakes - but nobody pointed out something really **valuable**.
 I was confused.

 Therefore I replied and I asked for a feedback.
 If I had been missing something so basic - I wanted to know.